metacpan/metacpan-cpan-extracted/distros/P/Plack-Test-Agent/README.md

 to test.
 - `server` is an optional argument.
 When provided, `Plack::Test::Agent` will attempt to start a PSGI handler and will communicate via HTTP to the application running through the handler.
-See [Plack::Loader](https://metacpan.org/pod/Plack::Loader) for details on selecting the appropriate server.
+See [Plack::Loader](https://metacpan.org/pod/Plack%3A%3ALoader) for details on selecting the appropriate server.
 - `host` is an optional argument representing the name or IP address for the server to use.
 The default is `localhost`.
 - `port` is an optional argument representing the TCP port to for the server to use.
 If not provided, the service will run on a randomly selected available port outside of the IANA reserved range.
-(See [Test::TCP](https://metacpan.org/pod/Test::TCP) for details on the selection of the port number.)
+(See [Test::TCP](https://metacpan.org/pod/Test%3A%3ATCP) for details on the selection of the port number.)
-- `ua` is an optional argument of something which conforms to the [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) interface such that it provides a `request` method which takes an [HTTP::Request](https://metacpan.org/pod/HTTP::Request) object and returns an [HTTP::Response](https://metacpan.org/pod/HTTP::Response) object.
+- `ua` is an optional argument of something which conforms to the [LWP::UserAgent](https://metacpan.org/pod/LWP%3A%3AUserAgent) interface such that it provides a `request` method which takes an [HTTP::Request](https://metacpan.org/pod/HTTP%3A%3ARequest) object and returns an [HTTP::Response](https://metacpan.org/pod/HTTP%3A%3AResponse) object.
 The default is an instance of `LWP::UserAgent`.
+- `jar` is an optional argument for a [HTTP::Cookies](https://metacpan.org/pod/HTTP%3A%3ACookies) instance that will be used as cookie jar for the requests, by default plain one is created.

 ## METHODS